EDUCBA Logo

 AutoCAD and Microstation

-Using CAD, you can draw something once and copy it hundreds, or even thousands, of times.
+Using CAD, you can draw something once and copy it hundreds or thousands of times.
 Changing a design can be as simple as pushing a button.
-Drawings can be shared instantaneously across the room or even around the world over a computer network.
+Drawings can be shared instantaneously across the room or worldwide over a computer network.

 These and the other benefits of CAD include the following: